lukekevin/CluCHIME/README.md

 This CluCHIME library also streamlines and eases the various     relevant data  analysis from IAUTILS Python library.

-The IAUTILS library was developed by Dr. Shriharsh Tendulkar et al      at CHIME/FRB Collaboration.
-For running CluCHIME library successfully you will     need NUMPY, SCIPY, Scikit-Learn, IAUTILS and frb-common utils, DM_phase, FRB_constants libraries preinstalled.
+The intensity-analysis utils library was developed by Dr. Shriharsh Tendulkar et al      at CHIME/FRB Collaboration.
+For running CluCHIME library successfully you will     need NUMPY, SCIPY, Scikit-Learn, intensity-analysis utils, frb-common,  DM_phase, frb-constant libraries preinstalled.

-The frb-common and FRB_constants libraries are closed CHIME/FRB libraries from GITHUB.
+The frb-common, frb-constants, intensity-analysis utils libraries are closed CHIME/FRB libraries from GITHUB.